sero-cash/go-sero/README.md

 By far the most common scenario is people wanting to simply interact with the Sero network: create accounts; transfer funds; deploy and interact with contracts.
-For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network. **mining in main sero network need to be licensed, please send apply email to gordon@sero.vip**
+For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network. **Mining in main sero network need to be licensed, please send apply email to gordon@sero.vip**

 To do so: